AI-generated (Gemini Pro)

 Why runtime audit still matters

 Consent tools document choices and present a banner; they do not by themselves guarantee that no tracking runs before consent.
 Misconfiguration (e.g. tags firing before the consent state is set) is common.
 A runtime audit verifies actual behaviour: whether trackers wait for consent.
+What data shows about banner effectiveness makes this concrete — a banner installed does not mean tracking stopped.
 Use How to audit your website for GDPR compliance or a runtime scanner to confirm.
 Whether you use Termly, OneTrust, or another tool, verify behaviour.

 See if trackers run before consent — whether you use Termly, OneTrust, or another tool.